Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Conditional routing and multi-path workflows.

-- Idempotency and safe re-runs.
+- Ensuring idempotency and safe re-runs.

 Tools and External Integrations

-- Function/tool calling from graph nodes.
+- Invoking functions and tools from graph nodes.

 - Working with structured outputs.